Batch Processing

 Applying TDMRep Metadata

-Click Apply to All to begin processing.
+Configure the reservation and (optionally) the policy URL, then click Apply to All to begin processing.
 Each file is opened, the TDMRep metadata is written, and the file is saved.
 The progress bar and status text show the current state.

 When processing is complete, a summary shows how many files succeeded and how many failed, along with any error messages.